SUSE/suse-at-home/deployments/Pi-hole/README.md

 ## Step by Step Instructions

-### Change the ports Traefik is ussing to 81 and 444
+### (Optional) - If you are ussing Traefik Change the ports Traefik is ussing to 81 and 444

     Select Cluster Explorer -> Services
 <img src="../../assets/DeployPi-hole-LoadBalancer-1-Traefik-Select.png" width="900">